COVERING THE FACTS ABOUT THE UN-PRESIDENTIAL BEHAVIOR OF OUR NATIONS’ LEADERS

 North and South Korea, once part of the Korean peninsula as a single nation, has been two separate, divided nations since the end of World War II in 1945.

 The two have been in conflict with one another since then and fought in the Korean War from 1950-1953.
 The Korean War ended in armistice, but a peace treaty was not achieved and the two nations are technically still in war against one another.

-North Korea, officially called the Democratic People’s Republic of Korea, is an authoritarian regime with a long history of human rights abuses, extreme poverty and deprivation, and strong state censorship for the majority of citizens.
+North Korea, officially called the Democratic People’s Republic of Korea, is an authoritarian regime with a long history of human rights abuses, poor presidential behavior, extreme poverty and deprivation, and strong state censorship for the majority of citizens.